 Addiction Policy Scholars Program

-The Addiction Policy Scholars Program is a one-year program that supports current and emerging leaders with personal, familial, and professional experiences with addiction and recovery as they develop and implement an original public policy reform project.
-Scholars are paired with a mentor and are provided the networking tools to collaborate with experts from the addiction policy field, the O’Neill Institute, Georgetown University, and members of the Recovery Policy Collaborative — a network of experts with lived experience with addiction and recovery across health, human rights, government, policy, and law.
+The Addiction Policy Scholars Program is an 18-month-long program that supports current and emerging leaders with personal, familial, and professional experiences with addiction and recovery.
+Each scholar develops and implements an original policy reform project with the support of a formal mentor, staff and faculty of the O’Neill Institute, and members of the Recovery Policy Collaborative — a network of experts with lived experience with addiction and recovery working in government and public policy.

 Recovery Policy Collaborative and Addiction Policy Scholars meeting with Assistant Secretary Miriam Delphin-Rittmon and Acting Deputy Assistant Secretary Tom Coderre of Substance Abuse and Mental Health Services Administration (SAMHSA).